7 June 2025

 A little off the beaten track is the fascinating Cannaregio district, home to the historic Jewish Ghetto – the oldest in the world.
 Confined to this quarter by ducal decree in 1516, the Venetian Jewish community thrived, and the area is still a cultural hub today.
 Munch on a pastry from a kosher bakery on your way to the Scola Spagnola synagogue to admire its huge ark and grand stucco interior.

-Experiencing Venice from the water offers the best views of the city's many spectacular bridges, such as the Ponte del Chiodo over the Rio di San Felice canal.
+Experiencing Venice from the water offers the best views of the city's many spectacular bridges, such as the Ponte Chiodo over the Rio di San Felice canal.
 This most ancient bridge in Venice – they don't make them like this anymore – is built of stone and without guardrails.
 The city’s most iconic historic bridge is the Ponte di Rialto.
 Its 24-foot arch, spanning the Grand Canal, is considered the true heart of Venice.
 Lined with shops, it is still supported by its 12,000 original wooden piles 400 years on.
 Browse the boutiques for some authentic blown glass and take in the best views of the canal.
 The Ponte dei Sospiri or Bridge of Sighs is a unique enclosed bridge, made of openwork limestone and so named because it is crossed by convicts entering the New Prison.
 Over the Rio di Palazzo canal, it was designed by the aptly named Antonio da Ponte, whose uncle designed the Ponte di Rialto.

 Don't miss the opportunity to try cicchetti, the Italian equivalent of tapas – substantial snacks eaten with pre-dinner drinks or sometimes as the actual meal.
 Osteria Alla Bifora in the Dorsoduro district serves a family-friendly cicchetti meal.
-For a romantic dinner for two, the Ristorante Luna Sentada in the Castello district has a lovely terrace on the Rio de San Severo canal.
+For a romantic dinner for two, Luna Sentada in the Castello district has a lovely terrace on the Rio de San Severo canal.

 "When I went to Venice, I discovered that my dream had become – incredibly, but quite simply – my address." - Marcel Proust